-3rd Stage are eager to share their dance with others.
+3SDC are eager to share their dance with others.
 We recognise that some of the 3rd Stagers who come to us have skills and life experiences that need to be tapped into.
 One of the best ways for an experienced dancer to re-find their confidence and faith in themselves as a dancer is to teach and share what they know.
-Those who teach for 3rd Stage classes have a great knowledge base and are skilled in technique of varying kinds.
-Those from 3rd Stage Dance Company who feel ready to start sharing their skills are supported as their confidence builds.
+Those who teach for 3SDC classes have a great knowledge base and are skilled in technique of varying kinds.
+Those who feel ready to start sharing their skills are supported as their confidence builds.
 We are very proud that those who teach for 3rd Stage are some of the very best teachers in the region and guest teach for organisations such as schools, universities, dance companies and conservatoire establishments.
 We currently specialise in Ballet and Contemporary (typically Cunningham, Graham, Release).

 Current 3rd Stage Teachers

 Luke graduated from London Contemporary Dance School in 2009.
 During his training he performed in works by Merce Cunningham, Siobhan Davies and Richard Alston, touring London and Europe with LC3 Company.
-Luke is a dancer, choreographer and teacher, teaching professional and community classes in Bristol and Bath.
-With 3rd Stage he also leads outreach projects within healthcare and educational settings, and works as a freelance performer for various choreographers.
-Luke teaches contemporary technique for adults and young people at Swindon Dance, including the YDA CAT Scheme students.
-He is also a lecturer in contemporary technique for Bath Spa University.
+Luke’s teaching role for 3SDC includes community classes in contemporary technique and choreographic workshops for 3Motion.
+He also leads outreach projects within healthcare and educational settings, most recently reworking the company’s piece ‘Still Waters’ as an educational programme for BTEC Dance students.

-Anna Arnold trained at Rambert where she experienced working with a variety of choreographers including Christopher Bruce and Ross McKim.
+Anna trained at Rambert where she experienced working with a variety of choreographers including Christopher Bruce and Ross McKim.
 She went on to become a soloist with the Vienna Festival Ballet performing across Europe and the UK.
-As well as teaching Ballet and Beginners Contemporary for 3rd Stage Dance Anna teaches dance, movement and choreographic workshops for churches and community groups, her main teaching role being for the Christian Dance Fellowship.
+As well as Ballet and Contemporary for 3rd Stage Dance Anna leads our Senior Ballet classes for over 55s.
+She also dance, movement and choreographic workshops for churches and community groups, her main teaching role being for the Christian Dance Fellowship.

 Anna has a heart to release people into the full freedom of dance and movement and has a growing passion to encourage the older generation.
 In 2015 Anna choreographed the movement for 3rd Stage Dance’s short film “Rise and Shine” which came runner up in the Joie de Vivre dance film competition – a competition to celebrate dance by, with and for older people.